French or Belgian Flax Linen: Which One is Better For Sleeping?

 Is Belgian or French flax linen better?

 Both Belgian and French flax linen are of superior quality, so regardless of which one you decide on, you can rest assured the two are harvested from the world’s famous flax belt.
-Since they are both regarded as inferior linen fabrics, what you should be considering instead is whether your sheets are actually real.
+Since they are both regarded as superior linen fabrics, what you should be considering instead is whether your sheets are actually real.
 Beware of language like 'woven from' to be sure that what you’re getting is 100 per cent linen and not linen weave with cotton or hemp woven in.

 There are seven tell-tale signs that can separate the dupes from the real deal.
 Real flax linen will: